ACicmansky/LegalEase/memory-bank/journal/2025_05_12_langgraph_agent_strategy.md

    - Use adaptive approach instead of fixed message count
    - Include initial query, recent messages, and semantically relevant past messages

-4. **Law Retrieval with Web Search**
+4. **Law Retrieval with Caching System**
+   - First check database for cached law content
-   - Search slov-lex.sk and zakonypreludi.sk for current law versions
+   - If not available or outdated, search slov-lex.sk and zakonypreludi.sk for current law versions
    - Extract and process relevant legal content
+   - Store retrieved laws in database for future use
+   - Track law version information and last verification date
    - Verify source reliability and currency

 5. **Document Context Integration**